Global HiringContact us

 Minimum wage in Norway for international students

-There is no specific minimum wage in Norway for international students.
-If a student works in a sector covered by a collective bargaining agreement, they must be paid at least the minimum wage for that sector.
+There is no separate minimum wage for international students.
+If a student works in a sector covered by a generally applicable collective agreement, they must be paid at least the minimum wage for that sector.

 Average wage in Norway